-It’s memorable characters from otherwise bad films I want to focus on here, because they tend to stand out the most, especially in the sort of films we’re about to outline below.
+It’s memorable characters from otherwise bad films I want to focus on here, because they tend to stand out the most, especially in the sort of features we’re about to outline below.
 Great characters, even just weird, eccentric performances can make awful pictures totally watchable.

 They can be the diamond in the often very rough world of low-budget B-horror.
 But that’s also how we wind up with over-the-top, quirky characters that help get us through otherwise miserable experiences.